pslucas0212/Part-2-Satellite-612-External-Services/README.md

  ## Appendix

- **Note:** For this example tutorial, the DNS and DHCP services are running on a RHEL 8.5 server VM.
-For this example the subnet is 10.1.10.0/24 and domain is example.com which are derived from the previous Satellite tutorial.
+ **Note:** For this example tutorial, the DNS and DHCP services are running on a RHEL 8.7 server VM.
+For this example the subnet is 10.1.10.0/24 and domain is example.com.

  ### Install named and dhcpd

  We will install named, the bind utilities, the dns caching server and dhcpd.
  ```
- # sudo yum -y install bind* caching* dhcp*
+ # sudo dnf -y install bind* caching* dhcp*
  ...
  Complete!
  ```